Terms of Reference

 • other relevant information that indicates the substantial contributions made by the candidate.

 (8) One letter of support written by a former undergraduate student, graduate student or a highly qualified person is required.
 The letter must provide concrete evidence of excellence in teaching, scholarship, and/or leadership from the perspective of the writer.
 This account should come from personal experience and provide a detailed description of the influence the candidate has had on learning and/or professional growth.
-These letters are to be no longer than 3-pages in length.
+This letter should be no longer than 3-pages in length.

 Access to Information and Protection of Privacy